How to register on the electoral roll

 If you are a member of the Armed Forces you can choose whether you register as a Service Voter or as an ordinary voter.

-Citizens of other EU member states who are resident in the UK can vote in Local Government elections, but not in UK Parliamentary elections or the E U Referendum.
+Citizens of EU member states who are resident in the England can register to vote in local government elections (Ipswich Borough Council and Suffolk County Council elections) but cannot vote in UK parliament elections.

 How your information is used